ryanplusplus/lpm/README.md

 # lpm-test
-Fiddling around with Lua project management in an npm-style.
-Requires `lenv` to be installed and on the path.
+Fiddling around with Lua application management in an `npm`-style.
+Goals are to (easily) maintain locally-scoped dependencies and automatically select the correct Lua version.
+Requires [`lenv`](https://github.com/mah0x211/lenv) to be installed and on the path.

 ## Installation
-To install, copy `lpm`, `lpm.lua`, and `lpm-utils.lua` to your favorite folder and then add that folder to your path.
+To install, copy `lpm`, `lpm.lua`, and `lpm-utils.lua` to your favorite folder and add that folder to your path.

 ## Commands
 ### Install